kplachkov/UkDatabase/UkDatabaseCrawler/README.md

 UkDatabaseCrawler
 =================

-The "UkDatabaseCrawler" is crawler created to scrape [https://theukdatabase.com](https://theukdatabase.com) for information about people based on posts.
+The "UkDatabaseCrawler" is created to scrape https://theukdatabase.com for information about people, based on articles.

 ## Requirements